audreybenetti/audreybenetti/README.md

 ### Hi there, I'm Audrey!

 <p align="left">
 I'm curious, a fast learner and always looking forward to improve as a person and a professional.
-For me there is nothing more interesting than the possibility of constant learning, that's why I enjoy working with technology so much.
+For me there is nothing more interesting than the possibility of constant learning, that's why I enjoy working with technology so much.<br>
 I must confess that I'm passionate about back-end and android programming, especially with Java.
 Coding for me is like seeing the gears of the internet and I love discovering new ways to solve problems.
 </p>
   <h2></h2>